Jbyford89/Jbyford89/README.md

-### Hi there 👋 my name is James, I am currently attending a Cyber bootcamp and am attending a University for Information Technology.
+### Hi there 👋 my name is James, I am currently attending a Cyber bootcamp and I am attending a University to obtain my BS in Information Technology.
 My hobbies are:
 Playing video games 🎮
 Learning to code 👩‍💻